I Install The EGT Probe Before Or After The Turbocharger?

 big a margin of error.
 Also, depending on the power upgrades

-you have made, the turbo itself may throw off the accuracy of
+you have made, the turbo itself may throw off the accuracy

-a post-turbo reading.
+of a post-turbo reading.
 If the turbo is a restriction, excess

-heat will build before the turbo as hot exhaust gas backs up,
+heat will build before the turbo as hot exhaust gas backs

-a balanced system.
+in a balanced system.
 This situation can be particular dangerous

-because excess heat will quickly build in the motor while temperature
+because excess heat will quickly build in the motor while

-is the ideal measurement of how hot the motor is, since temperature
+ideal measurement of how hot the motor is, since temperature

 fluctuations in the gas are almost instantaneous.
 You should